 Plan Revision Process and History

 Forest Plan Revision is a complex process, including public involvement and collaboration with many groups and agencies.
-The Kootenai and Idaho Panhandle Plan Revision Zone (KIPZ) web page contains detailed information on the Forest Plan Revision Process.
+The Kootenai and Idaho Panhandle Plan Revision Zone (KIPZ) web page contains a timeline describing the the Forest Plan Revision Process.

 Forest Plan Monitoring and Evaluation